salmanalsabah99/salmanalsabah99/README.md

 - Creating a full-stack app by **speaking my way through it**
   Using **ChatGPT’s speech-to-text** to craft prompts, and **Cursor** to turn those prompts into code.
-  Can you build a real project using only your voice?
+  Can you build a real project using your voice?
 I’m finding out.

 ---